Being matched with a child

 - Asking to review a copy of your home study

-- Networking while you wait
+- Networking and learning while you wait

 - Finding other ways to help children in foster care